Wandalen/wTools/module/core/mem_tools/plan.md

 ### Expected Behavior Rules / Specifications (for Target Crate)
 *   The crate should compile successfully with `cargo build -p mem_tools`.
-*   No compilation errors or warnings should be reported, except for the `unsafe-code` warning which is allowed by workspace configuration.
+*   No compilation errors or warnings should be reported.
 *   Lint configurations should align with workspace settings, without redundant or conflicting local attributes.
 *   `same_ptr` should return true if two references point to the same memory location.
 *   `same_data` should return true if two references point to data with the same content and size.
 *   All tests in `mem_tools` should pass.
-*   All Clippy warnings (except `unsafe-code`) should be resolved.
+*   All Clippy warnings should be resolved.
+*   The `unsafe` block in `same_data` should have a clear and comprehensive safety justification.

 ### Target File Structure (If Applicable)
 *   (No structural changes planned initially)